Main Menu

 Movement and DiabetesMaking time to work out may seem like a lot of work.
 But any physical movement counts toward youractivity goals.Plus, it has a direct effect on your glucose, or blood sugar, level.Physical activity helps your cells use insulin, allowing glucose to enter.That means less glucose in your bloodstream–or a lower blood sugar level.So get moving!
 Get out in the garden, go for a walk with a friend, or do some household chores.No matter how you decide to be more active, just make sure you keep on moving!Page 1 ofThis program is for informational purposes only.
 Publisher disclaims all guarantees regarding the accuracy, completeness,or suitability of this video for medical decision making.
 For all health related issues please contact your healthcare provider.© The Wellness Network

-Watch this to learn what an insulin pump is.
+Watch this to learn what a blood glucose meter is.